 - Factory-installed appliances

-However, the manufacturer’s warranty will not cover problems resulting from accidents, poor installation and maintenance, unauthorized repair and owner’s negligence.
+However, the manufacturer’s warranty will not cover problems resulting from accidents, poor installation, and maintenance, unauthorized repair and the owner’s negligence.
 Therefore, in order for the manufacturer’s warranty to be honored, the manufacturer’s instruction for installing, repairing and maintaining your home must be followed carefully.

 Retailers may also offer warranties on mobile homes.
 The warranty typically tells you the terms of the warranty, things that must be done in order to keep the retailer’s warranty in effect and what you can expect from the retailer.
 It also guarantees that optional equipment and appliances have been properly installed.